Feiko/StaticBlogExample/input/posts/2021-04-29-example-blog.md

 image: /input/images/untitled.png
 isPost": true
 ---
-Hi this is a test blog
+This is an example blog created by Feiko.
+Give some love to [Feiko.IO](https://feiko.io)

 ```csharp
 using System;